 Yahoo bows out as public company with revenue shrinking

+File-This July 19, 2016, file photo shows a man walks in front of a Yahoo sign at the company's headquarters in Sunnyvale, Calif.
 Yahoo is bowing out as a public company with its revenue still declining, a chronic problem that culminated in its sale to Verizon Communications.
-Despite the revenue downturn, Yahoo fared better during the first three months of the year than analysts had anticipated - a low bar that was another sign of how far the internet pioneer has fallen during the past decade.

 Add your comments below